 - Traditional listing, probate complete: Add 60–120 days for the market sale process on top of probate timeline

-The single biggest variable is almost always title clearance.
+- Multiple heirs with disagreements: Timeline is driven by when you reach agreement, not by market or process — could be weeks or could be much longer The single biggest variable is almost always title clearance.
 A clean title with all parties aligned moves quickly regardless of how you sell.
 A complicated title situation requires patience regardless.